grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 its not so much about what i have to write in the personal statements and etc. its that i must figure out generally what i want to do for the next few years, its a lot to think about

+what is openai going to do now ... why do some companies make bad and poor decisions

 # A wise man was once asked:
 # "Who do you value most among people?"
 # He replied: "The one whose manners are most noble,